elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 As a convention, ECS already sets `norms: false` on all `text` fields, so this setting should have no impact on performance.
 Setting `index_options: docs` only indexes the doc number and has already been recommended to reduce the disk usage needed for indexing.

-Negative performance or storage side-effects from this change are not expected beyond the noted limitations for phrase and interval queries.
+Negative performance or storage side-effects from this change are not expected, beyond the noted limitation that phrase and interval queries will run slower.

 ## Concerns